MlakarT/DnD-project/README.md

 #

-*if the sections above are empty, that's because i'm gonna update them later *if something mentioned in my README.md isn't in the code yet, that's because i either ran out of time or it is way beyond the scope of the project.
+*if the sections above are empty, that's because i'm gonna update them later *if something mentioned in my README.md isn't in the code yet, that's because I either ran out of time or it is way beyond the scope of the project.